Understanding Earned Value Management

 • Schedule Performance Index (SPI)

 PMI’s PMBOK defines Schedule Performance Index (SPI) as “a measure of schedule efficiency on a project.”
-It is calculated through a ratio basis.
+We can calculate SPI through a ratio basis.
 If the SPI is equal to or greater than one, the scheduled performance of the project is favourable.
 A value less than one is an unfavourable condition.

 The SPI formula is: